septag/glslcc/README.md

 - Can output to individual files
 - Can output all pipeline shaders (vertex+fragment) and their reflection data to .c file variables
 - Supports both GLES2 and GLES3 shaders
+- Can output to other GLSL versions like 330
-- optional D3D11 byte code output for HLSL shaders
+- Optional D3D11 byte code output for HLSL shaders

 ### Build
 _glslcc_ uses CMake. build and tested on: